Competitive Review Process & Terms

 Mission.
 The review panels, through the process of merit review, select proposals to be recommended for an award.
 In general, the panels’ recommendations are presented in three broad categories: Category A – proposals of superior quality, the top five percent (5%); Category B – meritorious proposals, the next 15% - 20%; and Category C – lower-ranked proposals, which will be declined funding.
 Within these categories, and especially in Category B, proposals must be rank-ordered by the panel.
 In addition, review panelists will comment on aspects of the proposed work, including the budget, as guided by the Request for Proposals (RFP) and other guidelines.

 Confidentiality.
 All proposals in a review competition are strictly confidential and may not be distributed for any reason by panel reviewers.
 Discussion of any aspect of the work of review panels outside of the panel meetings is strictly forbidden.
-The Office of the Vice Provost will treat review forms as strictly confidential and will not release them; however, we will prepare anonymous summaries of these forms for the information of the author of the associated proposals.
+The Office of Research will treat review forms as strictly confidential and will not release them; however, we will prepare anonymous summaries of these forms for the information of the author of the associated proposals.

 Evaluation Criteria.
 The evaluation criteria published with each RFP are to be used in reviewing proposals.
 Some are specific to each RFP and competition; two are common to every competition, Performance Excellence and Intrinsic Merit.
 These serve as the primary and most important criteria and must be met by all projects; the others serve as supplementary criteria, as appropriate to the nature of each project.